-Usually when businesses are recruiting they have an immediate or impending need for someone to join their team.
-They therefore want the recruitment process to be quick and effective.
+When businesses are recruiting they usually have an immediate or impending need for someone to join their team, and therefore want the recruitment process to be quick and effective.

-The five main things you’re trying to achieve:
+The five main things to achieve when writing a job description:

 - Employer of choice – you need to paint a picture of your business; who you are, what you do, how and where you work.
 Also details of the benefits and package available.
 You need to be an attractive proposition to get the interest of top talent.

 - Candidate attraction – you need to clearly explain the type of person you are looking for and what experience, qualifications and track record you require them to have.
 You also need to be clear about the office location or area the role will cover.

 - Role definition – you need to clearly explain the full scope of the role; reporting lines, team management, and day to day activities, targets and deliverables.

 - Role expectations – you need to be clear about the level of responsibility the role will have and if the person will need to hit the ground running or if training for certain things will be provided.
 If the role is managing people, this will need to be clearly explained as well.
 You need to outline what the key deliverables of the role will be.

 - Recruitment process expectations – you need to be open about your position; do you need someone to start immediately, are you looking to hold interviews between certain dates?
 Are you looking for the right person and can be flexible about interview times?
 With available talent being in short supply, you need to ‘set your stall out’ early on.

 Four things to avoid when writing a job description:

 - Using internal jargon/terminology – industry wide terms are acceptable but you need to avoid any terms, names or phases that are specific to your company.